fraserclaire/leaflet-challenge/README.md

 -map with dots indicating each earthquake at a specific location

--size of dot represents magnitude (higher magnitude = larger)
+-size of dot represents magnitude (higher magnitude = larger, range: 2.6-7)

--color of dot indicates depth (greater depth = darker, depth listed as the third coordinate for each earthquake)
+-color of dot indicates depth (greater depth = darker, depth listed as the third coordinate for each earthquake; range: 3-619.551)

 -popup boxes with additional info